CameronWafer/Valorant/README.md

 ---

-feat: Integrated OpenAI LLM for Player Performance Analysis
+# feat: Integrated OpenAI LLM for Player Performance Analysis (UPDATED)

 - Added OpenAI GPT API integration to generate natural language summaries for each player's performance.
 - Summaries highlight key stats (ACS, K/D Ratio, KAST, etc.), notable achievements, and improvement areas.
 - Outputs are stored in the results and formatted for easy review.
 - Improved interpretability of player stats through automated, detailed insights.

+Code not publically availible as to not publically release my OpenAI API key, message me on LinkedIn for more details: https://www.linkedin.com/in/cameron-hafer/

 ---